joshuaboys/joshuaboys/README.md

 ---

-- 💬 Ask me about Start-Ups, Modern Apps, and Tabletop RPGs
+- 💬 Ask me about Start-Ups, Modern Apps, AI, and Tabletop RPGs
 - ⚧ Pronouns: he/him
 - 👨‍💻 Re-discovering my love of coding has been the biggest surprise of 2025